bitwarden/passwordless-docs/src/guide/frontend/android.md

 #### Facet ID

-To obtain the Facet ID which looks like `android:apk-key-hash:POIplOLeHuvl-XAQckH0DwY4Yb1ydnnKcmhn-jibZbk`, follow the instructions below.
+To obtain the Facet ID continue the steps below, the facet id typically looks like:

+`android:apk-key-hash:POIplOLeHuvl-XAQckH0DwY4Yb1ydnnKcmhn-jibZbk`

 1. Execute the following command in your terminal: